HillaryDanan/abstraction-intelligence/papers/information_geometry.md

 - The same problem (identity—not demonstrated)
 - Structurally similar problems (analogy—current status)
-- Different problems sharing vocabulary (concerning possibility)
+- Different problems sharing vocabulary (possible)

-What would establish identity:

-1. Show the “held value” lives in tangent space of the information manifold
-1. Show “state evolution during inference” corresponds to geodesic movement
-1. Show “verification failure” corresponds to holonomy (path-dependence)

-None demonstrated.
-The analogy is useful for capturing qualitative structure; it is not a proven mechanism.

 ### 4.3 What Does the Geometry Add?

 **Critical question:** Does the geometric framing generate predictions that simpler accounts couldn’t?

-**Honest answer:** Not yet, at least not quantitatively.
+**Honest answer:** The main contribution so far is the worked example showing self-reference changes metric structure.
+Whether this translates to quantitative predictions about verification performance remains to be established.

 A simpler account: “Verification requires active maintenance; LLMs lack active maintenance mechanisms; therefore LLMs fail at verification.”
-This captures the same qualitative prediction without Riemannian geometry.
+This captures the same qualitative prediction.

+**What geometry adds:**

+- Formal demonstration that self-reference changes information structure (Section 3.2)
+- Framework for potentially deriving quantitative predictions
+- Connection to established mathematical machinery

-**What geometry could add (but doesn’t yet):**
+**What geometry doesn’t yet add:**

-- Quantitative predictions about *degree* of verification failure from curvature magnitude
+- Quantitative predictions distinguishing geometric from simpler accounts
-- Predictions about *which* tasks fail from geometric properties of the relevant belief spaces
-- Unification with other phenomena that have known geometric structure

-**Current status:** The geometric framing is evocative and may eventually prove explanatory.
-Currently it provides language for qualitative distinctions rather than quantitative predictions.
-This is a limitation.
+- Empirical signatures uniquely predicted by curvature

 -----